Senate Will Deepen Women Participation In Politics – Lawan

 President of the Senate, Ahmad Lawan, has said that the Senate will support initiatives and efforts aimed at widening the scope of women participation in politics and governance.

-Lawan stated this on Wednesday when he hosted a delegation of United Nations Women at the National Assembly, Abuja.
+Lawan stated this on Wednesday when playing host to a delegation of United Nations Women at the National Assembly, Abuja.

-According to him, “there’s a need to do more for women participation in politics and governance in Nigeria.”
+According to Lawan, “there’s a need to do more for women participation in politics and governance in Nigeria.”

-“We are looking forward to improving the number of women at the National Assembly by widening and deepening the scope of participation by women in Nigerian politics,” he said.
+“We are looking forward to improving the number of women at the National Assembly by widening and deepening the scope of participation by women in Nigerian politics,” Lawan said.

 He said the National Assembly, in a bid to extend the gesture to Nigerian women, “will be openly disposed to support everything that will widen the political space for them.”